 Set your GPS to the Asian Garden Mall, at 9200 Bolsa Avenue in Westminster.
 (Or click here for directions from the Disneyland® Resort!)

 Unfortunately, you would need to devote an entire summer vacation to try all of the food that Little Saigon has to offer.
 However, if you’re looking for a complete Vietnamese menu, try Brodard Chateau.
 With over 100 menu items including their famous spring rolls, you’re sure to find something you love.

-Looking for Catfish heads, live snails, ox tail, banana buds, jackfruit, baby lotus roots or a 50-pound bags of jasmine rice?
+Looking for Catfish heads, live snails, ox tail, banana buds, jackfruit, or baby lotus roots?
 It's not hard to find in Little Saigon.
-For the less daring, three things in Little Saigon that are a must-try are its top-notch bakeries, coffee shops and of course the Vietnamese noodle soup, Pho.
-(Here's how to pronounce it)
+For the less daring, three things in Little Saigon that are a must-try are its top-notch bakeries, coffee shops and of course, Pho (Vietnamese noodle soup).
+[Here's how to pronounce it]

 Pho lovers might exhaust themselves scouring the internet for the best spot in Little Saigon.
-With so many fantastic restaurants in such a short radius, a good bowl of Pho isn't difficult to uncover.
-If you're still looking for recommendation— try Pho Dakao and Pho 79.
+With so many fantastic restaurants in such a short radius, a good bowl of Pho isn't difficult to uncover (try Pho Dakao and Pho 79).

 Where to Shop

-The Asian Gardens Mall, or Phuc Loc Tho, is an all-encompassing stop for you on your tour.
-This mall has everything from jewelry stores to knickknack shops and even a spot for you and the kids to get some freshly squeezed sugarcane juice.
+The Asian Garden Mall, or Phuc Loc Tho, is an all-encompassing stop for you on your tour.
+This mall has everything from jewelry stores to knickknacks and even a spot for you and the kids to get some freshly squeezed sugarcane juice.
 If you are feeling a little overwhelmed by the size of the mall, try some antique stores, toy shops or even shoe stores that are scattered throughout the area.